aharmon413/aharmon413/README.md

 ----
 #### Recently, I've been working on:
+* Polishing my latest personal project, [a React app about the moon](https://moons.amberharmon.com) 🌙
 * A complete redesign of [my portfolio site](https://amberharmon.com/) 🎨
-* The initial planning stages of my next personal project 💭
 * Starting FreeCodeCamp's Data Visualization certification 📊
 ----